One AI Now Controls $7 Trillion in Shareholder Votes

 Building technology that serves people.
 Documenting the people technology forgets.

-Before that, I spent years scaling enterprise technology across three continents, learning that the hardest problems in tech are rarely technical.
-They are human.
-Organizational.
-Cultural.
-The code is the easy part.
+Before that, I spent years scaling enterprise technology across three continents, learning that the code is the easy part.
+The real challenge is aligning people, navigating organizational complexity, and building cultures that can sustain ambition.

 In parallel, I photograph.
 Conflict zones, displacement camps, communities on the margins of geopolitical attention.
 The camera is my way of bearing witness — of insisting that the people most affected by the systems we build deserve to be seen, named, and remembered.